mmiahaws/AmazonConnect-AI-Agents-ListSpansViewer/README.md

         Export JSON - Download the raw response as a file Copy Raw - Copy the JSON to clipboard

+🔍 Finding Your Assistant ID and Session ID

+To use the ListSpans Viewer, you need two pieces of information:

+    Assistant ID - Identifies your Amazon Connect AI Agent Session ID - Identifies a specific conversation/call session

+Method 1: From Contact Flow Logs (CloudWatch)

+The easiest way to find these IDs is from your Amazon Connect contact flow logs in CloudWatch.

+Step 1: Enable Contact Flow Logging

+Ensure your contact flow has logging enabled (Set logging behavior block).

+Step 2: Find the Logs in CloudWatch

+    Go to CloudWatch → Log groups
+    Find your Connect instance log group: /aws/connect/<instance-name>
+    Search for your contact using the Contact ID or timestamp

+Step 3: Find the Assistant ID

+Look for the SetWisdomAssistant log entry:

+{
+    "ContactId": "e53230fc-855d-4724-ad7f-7b024c64444b",
+    "ContactFlowModuleType": "SetWisdomAssistant",
+    "Identifier": "Create Connect Assistant session",
+    "Parameters": {
+        "WisdomAssistantArn": "arn:aws:wisdom:us-west-2:445149420241:assistant/4738423e-4752-4a2a-9593-bfe4b21e1635"
+    }
+}

+The Assistant ID is the UUID after /assistant/:

+4738423e-4752-4a2a-9593-bfe4b21e1635

+Step 4: Find the Session ID

+Look for the SetContactData log entry that contains WisdomSessionArn:

+{
+    "ContactId": "e53230fc-855d-4724-ad7f-7b024c64444b",
+    "ContactFlowModuleType": "SetContactData",
+    "Identifier": "Create Connect Assistant session-y2aiuEqbZB",
+    "Parameters": {
+        "WisdomSessionArn": "arn:aws:wisdom:us-west-2:445149420241:session/4738423e-4752-4a2a-9593-bfe4b21e1635/c976d916-98ba-46d8-a82a-7e8dd493e94e"
+    }
+}

+The Session ID is the UUID after /session/<assistant-id>/:

+c976d916-98ba-46d8-a82a-7e8dd493e94e

 🔧 Configuration

 CloudFormation Parameters